 Solution: Instead of purchasing and integrating several point products, TMX selected Arena because it provided the capabilities needed to quickly and effectively build their enterprise data lake on AWS through a single unified platform.

 Arena on AWS provided end-to-end data management, governance and self-service access to data scientists and business users within the company through a data marketplace.
 Arena connects to any data source whether it’s on-premises or in the cloud, and ingests a variety of data types into the data lake.
 The data is cataloged and metadata is captured.
 Data is then profiled and classified to help automate the process of identifying sensitive or potentially not useful data.

 At this point in the process, additional business and technical metadata may be added to further enhance the catalog.
 Data can continue to be enriched or improved via data quality and data transformations as part of the data management phase.

 Finally, data is available for consumption in Arena through the data catalog, making it easy for analysts and end users to quickly find trusted data and provision that data to an analytics tool, business intelligence application, cloud data warehouse, or other destination.

-Results: Arena has allowed the company to centralize and manage an AWS data lake giving governed access to analysts and data scientists.
+Results: Arena has enabled TMX to centralize and manage an AWS data lake, create “golden records” of their customer data, and provide governed access to analysts and data scientists.
 Arena ensured regulatory compliance and reduced risk by applying governance throughout the data supply chain from data source to data consumer.
 This level of governance has accelerated the use of data within the organization by making it easy for data consumers to access the data they need in a quick self-service manner while maintaining the level of control required by IT.